Creating an AI agent using Yandex Cloud Functions

 Click

-Run test and check out the testing results.If the request is successful, the function status will change to
+Run test and look up the test result.If the request is successful, the function status will change to

 How to delete the resources you created